A Bali bike tour wasn’t something we would do quickly. However, after mostly touring the island by motorbike, we decided to try one of them out.

 Even though the sun was not shining at its fullest, we were sweating a lot due to the heat and humidity.
 So make sure you are wearing comfortable clothing.

-During the rainy season the tours are still organized and depending on the weather, it's almost never cancelled.
+During the rainy season, the tours are still organized, and depending on the weather, it’s almost never canceled.